yihui/yihui.org/content/en/2018-06-14-homebrew-binary-r-packages.md

 install.packages(..., type = 'source')
 ```

 Actually, installing R packages from source may not be as bad as you thought.
-About 75% packages on CRAN does not need compilation, which means they are pure R packages, without C/C++/Fortran code.
+About 75% packages on CRAN do not need compilation, which means they are pure R packages, without C/C++/Fortran code.
 These packages can be easy and fast to install from source.

 For the rest of 25%, most don't require external system dependencies, so your Hombrew version of R should be able to compile them (you have Clang, and also `gfortran` from Homebrew's `gcc` formula).
 The only problem is some packages take long time to compile (e.g., **stringi**), so we may want to prebuild the binaries for them.